← Selected work

 FunnelScout

-Small GHL agencies run 5-15 client accounts with no analyst.
-Pipeline issues show up late - often after the client asks why leads stopped closing.
-If you're checking dashboards by hand, you miss patterns across accounts until the damage is obvious.
+Small GHL agencies usually run 5-15 client accounts without anyone acting as a real analyst.
+Pipeline issues show up late, usually after the client is already asking what happened.
+If you're checking dashboards by hand, you're already behind.

 What I built

-FunnelScout is a B2B SaaS layer on GoHighLevel's marketplace OAuth: connect once, pull every sub-account, stream opportunity updates through webhooks, and run a multi-step Claude pass per client on a schedule.
-Every Monday the owner gets a digest - three revenue recommendations per client with dollar estimates.
-Stripe subscriptions, tenant-scoped data, and every Claude call written to cost logs.
+FunnelScout is a SaaS layer on top of GoHighLevel's marketplace OAuth.
+Connect once, pull every sub-account, stream opportunity updates through webhooks, and run a multi-step Claude analysis per client on a schedule.
+Every Monday the owner gets a digest with three revenue recommendations per client and estimated impact.
+Stripe subscriptions, tenant boundaries, and every Claude call written to cost logs all stay part of the product.

 Acknowledge webhooks fast - heavy work runs in the background

-GHL and Stripe need fast responses - GHL webhooks time out, Stripe expects a quick 200.
-Analysis takes tens of seconds.
-So routes verify signatures, hand work to Inngest, and return.
-No heavy work on the HTTP thread.
+GHL and Stripe both want fast responses.
+The analysis itself takes tens of seconds.
+So routes verify signatures, hand the work to Inngest, and return.
+Heavy work does not get to sit on the HTTP thread.

 Same event or double-click cannot create duplicate work

 GHL retries webhooks.
 People double-click Run analysis now.
 Inngest retries failed jobs.
-Opportunity events dedupe in the database; each analysis run is keyed so the same window can't queue twice.
-Click all you want - you still get one run.
+Opportunity events dedupe in the database, and each analysis window is keyed so it cannot queue twice.
+Click all you want.
+You still get one run.

 Encrypt GHL tokens at rest - one leak is the whole agency

 One leaked GHL token exposes the whole agency, not one user.
-BetterAuth won't encrypt custom columns for you, so I encrypt access and refresh tokens with AES-256-GCM and a fresh IV each time before storage.
-Lose the key and you lose every connection - that's written down.
+BetterAuth does not encrypt custom columns for you, so I encrypt access and refresh tokens with AES-256-GCM and a fresh IV before storage.
+Lose the key and you lose every connection.
+That part is documented too.

 Billing tier checked before analysis spends money

 Analysis costs money.
-I check the plan before any Claude call - not after tokens are spent.
-At-limit accounts still run; only over-limit is blocked.
-An audit once found an off-by-one that stopped people exactly at the cap - fixed and covered by a test.
+I check the plan before any Claude call, not after tokens are gone.
+At-limit accounts still run.
+Only over-limit is blocked.
+An audit once caught an off-by-one at the cap, which is exactly the kind of bug that gets expensive if nobody notices.

 Agency: connect to Monday digest